nasrerhg/hello-world-page/readme.md

         the basic styles for the html code to fix the aglynness 3.javascript
         the code to controle implementation of the css animation
+# added features
+    including a blue color and blue text shadow with the css animation